MidAmerica Nazarene University: Men's basketball

 The men's basketball team won the NAIA Division II basketball championship in 2007 and was the runner up in 2001.
 The team has been coached by Rocky Lamar (a 1976 MNU graduate) since 1986.
 It placed second in the NCCAA men's basketball championships in 1997 and 1998.
 Including its NAIA title games it has appeared in the Final Four in 2001, 2006, 2007, 2008 and 2009.
 It moved up to Division I in 2009.
 The court in the Bell Family Arena is named “Rocky Lamar Court.”.

 Women's basketball

 The women's basketball team, coached by Jon Lewis, won the NAIA Division I National Basketball Championship in 2016.

 Student life

-Enrollment comprises approximately 1,300 undergraduate and 200 graduate students, mostly from the North Central United States.
+Enrollment comprises approximately 1,000 undergraduate and 500 graduate students, mostly from the North Central United States.
 Men and women are fairly equal in number.
 Over 25 percent of undergraduate students are over 25 years old.
 Members of the traditional undergraduate population who do not live locally with relatives must reside in campus housing.
-Students also attend chapel services and must follow the college's policy of no smoking, drinking, gambling or sex.
-Students participate in religious and service organizations, musical and theatrical groups, publications, intramural sports, and varsity sports.
+Traditional undergraduate students also attend chapel services and must follow the university lifestyle policy.
+Students participate in religious and service organizations, student leadership, musical and theatrical groups, intramural sports, and varsity sports.